 4. Layer Your Lighting

 Although you might wish your bedroom to be as dark as possible while you sleep, you still need proper lighting when doing light chores, say making the bed, or folding the clothes.
 That said, it would be advisable to invest in adequate lighting (other than the table lamp or overhead light) for maximum functionality and cohesion.
 Take advantage of the available natural light, add a few bedside lamps, floor lamps, pendant lights, and reading lights for improved functionality.
 These can be turned off or dimmed when not in use too.
 Blackout curtains will also help keep natural light out whenever needed, hence essential.

 5. Work on Those Soft Touches

 The bed is usually the only sizeable soft item in most bedrooms.
 However, your bedroom can feel more comfortable and plusher if only you added extra soft surfaces to it.
 This can be an area rug, soft window drapes, throw blankets, etc. to overcome the floor and walls’ cold-hard surfaces.

 6. Don’t Forget About the Ceiling

-The ceiling is considered the most extensive, bare, and clean surfaces in the bedroom.
-It is also the most easily forgotten parts of the bedroom, especially when it comes to decorating.
+The ceiling is considered the most extensive, bare, and clean surface in the bedroom.
+It is also the most easily forgotten part of the bedroom, especially when it comes to decorating.
 You can, however, do away with the flat-ugly ceiling space by painting intricate patterns or even installing wallpaper over it.
 If these don’t fascinate you anymore, then a moulded ceiling will come in handy.
 However, you might want to work with a certified, qualified, and experienced contractor to have the ceiling mould installed correctly.